brdav/ppca-cpp/README.md

 * M. Tipping & C. Bishop.
 Probabilistic Principal Component Analysis.
 JRSS B, 1999.

-You may also reference the repository URL.
+You may also reference the library name or URL.

 ## License